DMessham/CS30-Home-Automation/README.md

-# CS30-Major-Project
-Daniel Messham's Computer Science 30 Major Project

-#Major project Proposal
+# Daniel Messhams final project

-## Description
+# Description

-a home automation type system that runs a webpage for remote management
+This is a basic ui for a home/rv/boat/car automation management type system, the project will run off a raspberry pi

 ## must have list